jgroeneveld/jgroeneveld/README.md

 ### Hi there 👋

+My name is Jaap.
+I am a German Software Engineer living in Portugal.

 - 🌱 I love coding with Go, Kotlin, Typescript and Ruby
 - 💬 Ask me about Software Quality and Architecture
 - ⚡ Learn more about me: